Didymocarpus: Taxonomy

 The genus Didymocarpus was described by Nathaniel Wallich in 1819 based on specimens he received from Nepal.
-Due to lack of a clear definition of the generic boundaries, more than 180 species and 450 names were affiliated to this genus over the time.
-These included many morphologically distinct species from Madagascar, Western ghats of India and Southeast Asia.
+Due to lack of a clear definition of the generic boundaries, more than 180 species and 450 names were affiliated to this genus over time.
+These included many morphologically distinct species from Madagascar, Western Ghats of India and Southeast Asia.
 The genus was remodeled and redefined by Weber and Burt in 1998 with about 80 species.
 Recently, many new species were described from India, China and Thailand and the genus now comprises about 100 species.